kpostreich/WAS-Automation/docs/lab1-v1.6-was-automation-tgf-NOAPPENDIX-RESERVE ENV.md

 ## Getting configuration parameters

-Add each of your WebSphere Application Server servers and WebSphere Liberty servers to WebSphere Automation by registering them with the **usage metering** service.
+Add each of your WebSphere Application Server and WebSphere Liberty servers to WebSphere Automation by registering them with the **usage metering** service.

 To register your application servers with the usage metering service in WebSphere Automation, you must configure the usage metering feature in each application server.
 To configure the usage metering feature in each of your application servers, you must obtain the following usage metering details:

   - **URL**: The URL of the usage metering service in WebSphere Automation.
-This service registers WebSphere Application Server servers and Liberty servers with WebSphere Automation so that you can track security vulnerabilities.
+This service registers WebSphere Application Server and Liberty servers with WebSphere Automation so that you can track security vulnerabilities.

-  - **API Key**: The token used to authenticate the WebSphere Application Server servers and Liberty servers during the registration process.
+  - **API Key**: The token used to authenticate the WebSphere Application Server and Liberty servers during the registration process.

   - **Usage metering certificate**: The certificate that contains the public key.
 This key allows an application server that is registering with WebSphere Automation to do an SSL handshake with the metering service.